qidi-community/Plus4-Wiki/content/bed-scanning-probes/Beacon3D/RevH-Normal/README.md

 ### gcode_macros.cfg changes

+**NOTE**: *If you were following this guide before 11th Feb 2025, then most of the following content has changed significantly and it is best to re-follow this guide carefully and copy and replace all of the macros again from this guide.
+Also pay particular attention to the line of gcode added to the `[PRINT_START]` macro. *

 There are a lot of changes here.
 Take your time and you'll be fine.
 When in doubt, check out the copy of my full [gcode_macro.cfg](./gcode_macro.cfg) for reference.

 Edit `gcode_macro.cfg`